YimMenu-Lua/Weapon-Editor/docs/Usage.md

   <Audio>AUDIO_ITEM_PISTOL_XM3</Audio>
 </Item>
 ```
-- For audio, you might need to swap weapon and back before the sound is applied (fix WIP).
+- For audio, you might need to swap weapon and back before the sound is applied.
 - For model, replacing similar guns works fine.
 However, sometimes the new model might be misaligned or outright won't appear.

 ## Effects